-Founding Father Robert Morris showed he was an entrepreneur when the newly arrived 13-year-old British immigrant single-handedly purchased flour in Philadelphia and exported it to England at triple the price.
-He died in poverty at age 74 after speculating on 6 million acres of American land to be sold to French settlers who never did arrived.
-In the meantime, he became America's Founding Financial Father, the richest man in the new world, signed the Declaration of Independence, the Articles of Confederation. and the U.S. Constitution.
-As Superintendent of Finance he financed the American Revolution.
-Morris was, next to General George Washington, was the most powerful man in America.
+Young Mr.Morris showed he was an entrepreneur when the newly arrived 13-year-old British immigrant singlehandedly purchased flour in Philadelphia and exported it to England at triple the price.
+He died in poverty at age 74 after speculating on 16 million acres of American land to be sold to French settlers who never did arrive.
+He built the largest and most expensive home in North America(Morris Folly), along with investing in hundreds of other industries through leverage.
+He spent six years in debtors prison and was the only prisoner in American history ever to be visited by a sitting President, the ever grateful George Washington.

 He took charge of financing and procurement for the American Revolution by bolstering the value of otherwise valueless currencies of the colonies and the Continental Congress, raising taxes, borrowing from the French and Dutch, privateering (pirating British vessels) In the process, he acquired the gratitude of the new Nation, and the support of George Washington, John Adams and but others including Thomas Jefferson, Arthur Lee, much of the press and Thomas Paine felt the Robert Morris did not financé the Revolutionary War.
-Instead the Revolutionary War financed Robert Morris.
+Instead, the Revolutionary War financed Robert Morris.

 Anthony E. Gallo 202 544 6973 firstname.lastname@example.org